TryGhost/docs/content/concepts/principles.md

 ---
 title: "Development Principles"
+meta_title: "Core Concepts - Development Principles"
+meta_description: "Ghost is developed by a small core team.
+Find out more about feature requests and the Ghost product roadmap!"
+keywords:
+    - concepts
+    - ghost
+    - publishing
+    - principles
 sidebar: "concepts"
 ---

-Developing Ghost as a product is a complex process undertaken by a small number of people with a great deal of care
+Developing Ghost as a product is a complex process undertaken by a small number of people with a great deal of care.

-## Product Roadmap
+## Product roadmap

 The Ghost product team maintains a broad 1-2 year product roadmap at any given time which defines the overall direction of the company and the software.
 While the exact roadmap isn't shared publicly (we tried it and it turned out to be more distracting than helpful), the things being worked on are generally very visible [on Github](https://github.com/tryghost/ghost).